Noel Skelton: Constructive conservatism

 Skelton was a talented journalist and wrote frequently for The Spectator, including four articles in 1923 under the heading "Constructive Conservatism".
-These lively articles set out his political philosophy—chiefly the pursuit of a property-owning democracy, the division of land into small-holdings, co-partnership and share options to improve industrial relations and finally the use of referendums to resolve disputes between the House of Commons and House of Lords—as well as urge the Unionists to compete with Labour on more typically socialist issues like pensions and housing.
+These lively articles set out his political philosophy—chiefly, the pursuit of a property-owning democracy; the division of land into small-holdings; co-partnership and share options to improve industrial relations; and finally the use of referendums to resolve disputes between the House of Commons and House of Lords—as well as urging the Unionists to compete with Labour on more typically socialist issues like pensions and housing.
 The four Spectator articles were republished in 1924 as a pamphlet, which had a lasting influence, particularly among younger Tory MPs.
 Ben Jackson, a historian at the University of Oxford, suggests that Skelton's views may have been influenced by Hilaire Belloc, particularly the views expounded in The Servile State.

 YMCA

 Skelton was re-elected for Perth in 1924 and again in 1929.
-He quickly struck up friendships with English Conservative MPs such as Anthony Eden, Harold Macmillan, Robert Boothby, John Buchan and Oliver Stanley and became the intellectual leader of a parliamentary grouping dubbed the YMCA by cynical older MPs.
+He quickly struck up friendships with English Conservative MPs such as Anthony Eden, Harold Macmillan, Robert Boothby, John Buchan and Oliver Stanley, and became the intellectual leader of a parliamentary grouping that was dubbed "the YMCA" by cynical older MPs.
 The group lobbied to make sure that Prime Minister Stanley Baldwin resisted the influence of reactionary elements in the Conservative Party and instead implemented progressive legislation.
-Baldwin was sympathetic and it was soundings with the YMCA that prevented Baldwin backing a controversial Political Levy Bill that would have had disastrous consequences for industrial relations in the United Kingdom.
+Baldwin was sympathetic, and it was soundings with the YMCA that prevented Baldwin backing a controversial Political Levy Bill that would have had disastrous consequences for industrial relations in the United Kingdom.
 Skelton also wrote several articles for The Spectator, the Quarterly Review and the English Review.